Symphony No. 81 (Haydn): Movements

+It is composed of four movements:

 In the first and third movements, Haydn explores "ambiguities of tonality ... which eventually reach their peak of subtlety" in the first movement of Symphony No. 94.
 The first movement begins "with an unusual and exciting pedal point ... [and] uses a subsidiary subject that appears like a cordial greeting to the newly won friend Mozart."
 The pedals and dissonances point to Mozart's K. 465.

 The second movement is a siciliano theme with three variations.
 The variations are for the most part strophic and straightforward with the exception of a minor-key interlude in the center of the movement between the first and second variations.
 The final variation contains the fullest orchestration with pizzicato accompaniment and serves to recapitulate the movement.